itmitica/mitflit/site/content/blog/miniguides-vifm.md

 :!!zip -sf %c | less

 # Macro:
-# show command output in a menu.
-:!ls %m

-# Macro:
 # show command output in a menu;
 # exit with 'Esc'.
 :!ls %m